knative/eventing/sample/github/README.md

 ```

 Then create a PR for the repo you configured the webhook for, and you'll see that the Title
-will be modified with the suffix '(I buy it)'
+will be modified with the suffix '(looks pretty legit)'

 ## Cleaning up